• Home

 A stout chocolate cupcake with chocolate frosting with the wrapper pulled down.

 Decadent, moist and rich are just a few words to describe these incredible Chocolate Fudge Cupcakes!
 The batter mixes up with a whisk; no mixer needed!
 Best part is, the ganache and the frosting can be made the day before to make cupcake assembly super simple once they're baked just like in my Homemade Hostess Cupcakes!
+My kids are obsessed with these!

 Jump to:

-• Reasons to Love these Cupcakes
+• Reasons to Love these Chocolate Fudge Cupcakes

 • Ingredient Notes